-The tests were carried out at $27 \pm 0.5^{\circ}$ C in a 3.5 wt% NaCl solution (pH ~6.6) using an Autolab PGSTAT 128N (Metrohm AG, Herisau, Switzerland) equipped with a graphite counter electrode (CE), an Ag/AgCl (3M, KCl) reference electrode (RE), and AlSI 4140 steel with non-doped and co-doped DLC coatings as the working electrodes

-(WE) (Konkhunthot et~al., 2019).
-The samples were immersed in the solution for 20 minutes before beginning the corrosion tests at a scan rate of 1 mV s-1 (Wongpanya, Pintitraratibodee, Thumanu, & Euaruksakul, 2021; Wachesk et~al., 2016) to maintain the steady-state or open-circuit potential (OCP).
-A fixed exposure area of 0.19625 cm2 was also used in the scan, which ranged from -150 mV below the OCP (the cathodic region) to +300 mV above the OCP (the anodic region) (Konkhunthot et~al., 2019).
+The tests were carried out at 27 \pm 0.5°C in a 3.5 wt% NaCl solution (pH ~6.6) using an Autolab PGSTAT 128N (Metrohm AG, Herisau, Switzerland) equipped with a graphite counter electrode (CE), an Ag/AgCl (3M, KCl) reference electrode (RE), and AISI 4140 steel with non-doped and co-doped DLC coatings as the working electrodes (WE) (Konkhunthot et al., 2019).
+The samples were immersed in the solution for 20 minutes before beginning the corrosion tests at a scan rate of 1 mV s-1 (Wongpanya, Pintitraratibodee, Thumanu, & Euaruksakul, 2021; Wachesk et al., 2016) to maintain the steady-state or open-circuit potential (OCP).
+A fixed exposure area of 0.19625 cm2 was also used in the scan, which ranged from -150 mV below the OCP (the cathodic region) to +300 mV above the OCP (the anodic region) (Konkhunthot et al., 2019).

-(Metrohm AG®, Switzerland)
+Figure 3.8 The schematic of a potentiostat analyzer by Autolab PGSTAT 128N (Metrohm AG®, Switzerland)

-RESULTS AND DISCUSSION
+CHAPTER 4 RESULTS AND DISCUSSION

-4.1 The structural bonding configuration, thickness, and morphology of non-doped N-doped, Al-doped, and Al-N co-doped films synthesis by FCVA

-4.1.1 Raman analysis
+- 4.1 The structural bonding configuration, thickness, and morphology of non-doped N-doped, Al-doped, and Al-N co-doped films synthesis by FCVA - 4.1.1 Raman analysis

-Raman spectroscopy is a non-destructive technology that is widely used.
-It is often used to examine the bonding structure of amorphous carbon film or DLC.
-It offers data in the form of D and G peaks, FWHM, I_D/I_G ratios with L_a , and compressive stress (σ) (Ferrari, 2002; Hauert et al., 1995).
+Raman spectroscopy is a widely used non-destructive technique, commonly employed to investigate the bonding structure of amorphous carbon films or DLC.
+It provides data in the form of D and G peaks, full width at half maximum (FWHM), I_D/I_G ratios, L_a , and compressive stress (σ) (Ferrari, 2002; Hauert et al., 1995).